-Each of these jobs provides a decent amount of cash, but requires you to be in a certain place at a certain time.
+Each of these work-at-home opportunities provides a decent amount of cash, but requires you to be in a certain place at a certain time.
 For someone already working a traditional 40-hour job, it’s sometimes not feasible — or the $10 for taking a survey or mystery shopping just isn’t worth it.

 Enter freelance writing.

 In the last two years, I’ve managed to add an additional $300 to $500 (and sometimes more) per month to my full-time income.

 Sound interesting?
 Before you start writing hundreds of pitch emails, take a moment.
 Here’s what you need to know to get started as a freelance writer.